Trusting Your Instincts

 I called Donna at New Baby New Paltz.

-Because I knew she had years of experience as a La Leche League Leader, I asked, “Donna, am I a freak?
+Because I knew she had years of experience as a La Leche League Leader and lactation consultant, I asked, “Donna, am I a freak?
 Are there any other moms out there nursing their one-year-olds at night?”
-Donna reassured me.
+Donna reassured me that there were and we continued talking.
 By the time I hung up the phone, I felt better and I began the process of thinking through my choices.

-I also felt especially grateful for the support I have in my life.
-The experience strengthened my conviction that I need to trust my choices.
+I can also feel especially grateful for the support I have in my life.
+The experience strengthened my conviction that I need to trust my instincts.
 Ember is my unique daughter, living in my unique family, and we know (most of the time) what works best for us.